alexreyes/Celo-Deploying-With-Truffle/README.md

 # Common Errors

 If you run into errors at any point, feel free to ask on the Celo channel on the Figment Learn discord server.
-In any case, here's some common errors.
+In any case, here's are some common errors you might face.

 ---
 If you get the following error: